Commitment & Governance

 |Finished goods manufacturing

 |Facilities that supply Tier 1 facilities with fabrics, trims or components

 Facilities that provide processing services (e.g., embroidery, printing, laundries)

-Victoria’s Secret & Co. is fully committed to ensuring our products are ethically sourced.
+VS&Co is fully committed to ensuring our products are ethically sourced.
 This commitment starts with our leaders and cascades throughout our organization.

-As part of that commitment, all associates are annually required to review and acknowledge our Associate Code of Conduct.
-Based on our values, this Code defines behaviors that are acceptable and those that are not.
+We strongly believe that the quality of our merchandise begins with the treatment of the people who make our product.
 We hold ourselves and each other accountable to our values in all that we do.
 In that spirit, we strongly believe that the quality of our merchandise begins with the treatment of the people who create our products.
-Victoria’s Secret & Co. only works with suppliers that share our commitment to ethical and responsible business practices.
+VS&Co only works with suppliers that share our commitment to ethical and responsible business practices.
 This commitment is embedded in the many measures by which we evaluate supplier partners and has been part of our comprehensive and proprietary approach to how we do business for decades.